 Title Records

-You can know when the car was registered, insured, or renewed in California or other states.
+You can see when the car was registered, insured, or renewed in California or other states.
 You can also see if the vehicle has a clean title or a branded title, such as salvage, rebuilt, or lemon.

 Maintenance Records